-The LiteSyn sleeping bag from Exped* (£177.56), pictured above, is perfect for camping trips from late spring to early autumn, with its -2°C comfort rating.
+The Mammut Perform Sleeping Bag (£178.46), pictured above, is perfect for camping trips from early spring to late autumn, with its -7°C comfort rating.
 This one is a good sustainable choice for any camper.
 Here’s why

 - The fabric is certified as bluesign approved.
 This is an independent verification that certifies that in each step in the textile supply chain only approved chemicals, processes, materials, and products are used.
 This means these products are safe for the environment, workers and customers.

 - It contains Fair Wear-certified fabrics This means that Mammut is a Fair Wear member and is actively working to improve labour conditions for people in the textiles industry.
 In fact, Mammut was the first outdoor brand to join the Fair Wear Foundation.